 Graphic Designer Resume Example

-Why This graphic designer resume is strong:
+Why this graphic designer resume is strong:

 Freelance Graphic Designer Resume Example